 Arlington

 For children up to age 3, call the Parent-Infant Education Program (PIE) at 703-228-1630.
-More information is available online at https://health.arlingtonva.us/public-health/health-clinics-services/parent-infant-education-program-pie/.
+More information is available online on the Arlington County website.

-Arlington Public Schools provides a number of services to children found eligible for services through Child Find: resource support, preschool placement through VPI (Virginia Preschool Initiative), placement in a special education preschool program, or placement in “Mini-MIPA” which is an enhanced preschool classroom for children with moderate to severe autism.
+Arlington Public Schools offers a number of services to children found eligible for services through Child Find: resource support, preschool placement through the Primary Montessori Program, the Community Peer Pre-K (CPP) Program, and the Virginia Initiative Program (VPI), placement in a special education preschool program, or placement in “Mini-MIPA” which is an enhanced preschool classroom for children with moderate to severe autism.

 City of Alexandria